How UNH (UnitedHealth Group) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of UNH's revenue in 2025?

-UNH generates over 78% of its revenue from health insurance premiums.
-Additional revenue comes from products, services, and investment income.
+UNH generates over 78% of its revenue from insurance premiums.
+Other significant sources include product sales and healthcare services.

 2. How profitable is UNH in Q3 2025?

-UNH reported net income of $2.35B in Q3 2025, with a net margin of approximately 2.1%, reflecting moderate profitability driven by scale but impacted by higher costs and investments.
+UNH reported net income of $2.35B in Q3 2025, with a net margin of approximately 2.1%, reflecting moderate profitability driven by scale and cost management, though margins declined year-over-year.

 3. What are the largest expense categories for UNH?